 - Stick with the Known: Established organizations like the Salvation Army, Habitat for Humanity, and the Boys and Girls Club are great to start with.
 Partner with a locally known organizations and use that insight to continue growing your social impact.

 - Think Global: Maybe elements of your supply chain reside in other countries.
 Starbucks, for example, sources their coffee from the Asia-Pacific region.
 Consider what is happening in those global communities.
 Are they facing water shortages?
 Disease outbreak?
 How can your company be more socially responsible on an international level while still keeping your core values?
+How will your strategy change?

 - Be Strategic: Do your homework and set clear parameters.
 What is the organization or issue you’ve chosen struggling with?
 Do they need more funding?
 Volunteers?
 Or awareness?
 Once this is clear, set parameters.
 What is the minimum or maximum contribution you want your company to make, and how often?
+From there, you can set ambitious and realistic goals.

 Social Responsibility Means Giving Freely